1. Help Center

 • if there is at least one "in-person" signee included, it is not possible to use Signing in order

-• if a signee should sign in person, it is not mandatory to enter their email beforehand
+• if a signee should sign in-person, it is not mandatory to enter their email address beforehand

 Signing provider and methods

 • the signing provider used for this way of signing is Dropbox Sign (formerly HelloSign), which is our default signing provider in Precisely.
-This means that your template must have Dropbox Sign as a signing provider in order to set up the in-person signing.
+This means that your template must have Dropbox Sign as the enabled signing provider to set up in-person signing.

-• While the "e-signing" method with Dropbox Sign is a default, the "in-person signing" method is an additional feature (Contact us to get going!)
+• While "e-signing" is the default method with Dropbox Sign, the "in-person" signing method is an additional feature (Contact us to get access!)

-Make sure you're aware that the audit trail for "in-person" signees is not as extensive as in the case of e-signing.
-For example, since the "in-person" signee does not log in to their email, but signs directly, there is less proof of their identity.
-Please check if this is compliant with your use case.
-And if you have any questions remaining, don't hesitate to reach out.
+It is important to be aware that the audit trail for "in-person" signees is not as extensive compared to e-signing methods.
+"In-person" signees do not login to Precisely with their email, meaning that there is less proof of their identity.
+Please ensure that the "in-person" signing method is compliant with your organization's use case.

 Amazing, right?